 Note: This page is about teaching shakuhachi.
-As a senior member of Mugenkyo Taiko Drummers I teach taiko as well.
+As a member of Mugenkyo Taiko Drummers I teach taiko as well.

 Why.
 Why shakuhachi?
-The shakuhachi has a twofold nature: Over its long history it has been used as a musical instrument (gakki)
+The shakuhachi has a twofold nature: Over its long history it has been used as musical instrument (gakki)

 shakuhachi repertoire and technique are a unique blend of both traditions.